-As is the case with macadamia nuts, roasted coffee beans or pre-ground coffee are less expensive to purchase while you're in Hawaii than buying it locally back home.
-It's not surprising to find many island visitors purchasing coffee to take home with them or even shipping it back home.
-Many of the state's coffee farms now have their own websites and will ship their product to you and a considerable savings compared to your local store.
+As is the case with macadamia nuts, roasted coffee beans, and pre-ground coffee are less expensive to purchase while you're in Hawaii.
+It's not surprising to find many island visitors stocking up on coffee in order to bring it back home.
+To help combat high shipping costs tourists may face, many Hawaiian coffee farms have their own websites and will ship products at a considerable saving.

-Let's take a look at some of the different types of coffee available in Hawaii.
+Let's take a closer look at some of the different styles of coffee in Hawaii.

 Hawaii, The Big Island

-If planning a visit to the Big Island in the fall, be sure to plan your stay around the annual Kona Coffee Cultural Festival, held every November.
+If planning a visit to the Big Island later in the year, be sure to plan your stay around the annual Kona Coffee Cultural Festival, held every November.